 Based on ongoing sampling, Apalachee Creek met the NNC for the East Panhandle Region.
 Several species of exotic plants line the bank of Apalachee Creek which may affect native wildlife dependent on native plants for food and shelter.
-The E. coli water quality limit was exceeded several times since 2021.
+The E. coli water quality limit was exceeded during the 4th quarter of 2021 and 1st quarter of 2022.
 The exceedances could be the result of wildlife or improperly functioning septic tanks/leaking sewer pipes.